GreptimeTeam/docs/docs/reference/sql/functions/geo.md

 ### `st_area`

-Returns area of given geometry object
+Returns area of given geometry object.

 Arguments: the spatial object encoded with WKT.